Call Mon-Sun:

 Medically Reviewed by Dr Samuel Lee MD

-Alternative to Meds Center is a residential facility that focuses on the benzodiazepine population, using safe Xanax alternatives in the transition to drug-free, natural mental health.
+Alternative to Meds Center is a residential facility that offers drug-free help for the benzodiazepine recovery population, using safe Xanax alternatives in the transition to drug-free, natural mental health.

 Xanax and other benzodiazepines do not amend themselves well to rapid detox modalities.
 Our residential center has been focusing on this patient population and these types of benzodiazepine transitions for nearly 2 decades.